Pacific Motorway M1 Varsity Lakes to Burleigh

 - using smart motorway technologies to help reduce 'stop-start' travel on the motorway

-- replacing the existing concrete road surface with stone mastic asphalt for a quieter, more stable and durable road surface
+- replacing the existing concrete road surface with stone mastic asphalt for a quieter and easier maintained road surface

 - preserving a corridor for a potential future rail extension.